BY SARA SOMECK

 The recipes listed above are just a few options for beneficial and basic meals.
 If there really is no time to make a meal, I like to keep some protein bars and other snacks in my horse show backpack.
 I love CLIF Builder’s Protein Bars; they have numerous flavors, including peanut butter, chocolate mint, and vanilla almond.
 A second great snack is Justin’s Nut Butters, which range from almond butter to chocolate hazelnut butter (and everything in between).

 As for coffee, I believe that it is suitable when you need a pick-me-up, but is not great for you in excess quantities.
 In my opinion, when drinking coffee, you should aim for an organic or non-GMO cup of joe.
 Tea (I prefer black or green) is a great replacement for coffee, as it contains lots of antioxidants, and the caffeine levels are much lower.
 Smoothies are another excellent beverage that can give you some stamina.
 Acai bowls are hearty and delicious as well.
 Even juices can be tasty!
 I love a build-your-own juice of apple, orange, pineapple, ginger, carrot, and turmeric.
+In place of juicers, blenders can also be used, and it is really easy; all you need is a blender (I love Vitamix blenders for juicing !!! ), napkin or a nut milk bag, and a bowl.
+Blend your fruits and vegetables in a blender with water, then strain the juice through a nut milk bag.
+Use your hands to squeeze the juice until you have all of it in the bowl.
 With so many veggies and fruits, there are many different juice or smoothie concoctions you can create.
 You can make it at home with a juicer/blender or go to a juicery; many health food stores also provide the option to make build-your-own juices and smoothies.

 With all of this being said, there is no shame in consuming horse show food if you try to make sure it is the healthiest possible.
 For an example, I like to get a wrap from our food court that travels to almost every show.
 A whole-wheat wrap with mayonnaise, onions, lettuce, cucumber, tomato, and cheese is quite tasty.
 Of course, there are other options (such as salads, sandwiches, soups, etc.) to choose from, but that is one of my favorites.